 Is it Better to Get a Mortgage from a Bank or Broker?

 It depends on your credit score and source of income.
 A bank requires a steady stream of income and a decent credit score.
 However, a broker may help you find a lender to approve your mortgage if you have issues.

 Which Payment Schedule is Right for Me?

 It depends on your cash flow.
-If you have enough cash flow, it’s better to choose a weekly or biweekly payment schedule to cut down your mortgage cost and amortisation period.
+If you have enough cash flow, choosing a weekly or biweekly payment schedule is better to cut down your mortgage cost and amortisation period.
 But if you have limited cash flow, stick to a monthly payment schedule.